xapian/xapian/xapian-core/docs/replication.rst

 than at that path.
 A "stub database" file is then created in that directory, pointing to the database.
 This allows the database which readers open to be switched atomically after a database copy has occurred.
-The reopen() method doesn't currently re-read the stub database file in this situation, so ends up attempting to read the old database which has been deleted.
+The reopen() method doesn't re-read the stub database file in this situation, so ends up attempting to read the old database which has been deleted.

-Ticket #434 in the Xapian Trac system gives some more details and discussion about this issue, and will be updated when a fix is implemented.
+We intend to fix this issue in the Brass backend (currently under development by eliminating this hidden use of a stub database file).

 Alternative approaches
 ======================